hpssjellis/maker100-xiao-esp32s3-sense/README.md

 # maker100-xiao-esp32s3-sense

+Started Feb 26th, 2025

-maker100-eco with a LoRa capable Seeedstudio module for the IoT part.
+A combination of maker100-eco with a LoRa capable Seeedstudio module for the IoT part.

 Also check the curriculum at https://github.com/hpssjellis/maker100-curriculum